-The post-production costs for the Trust's natural gas produced and sold averaged \$0.69 and \$0.58 per MMBtu for the periods ended December 31, 2011 and 2010, respectively.
-However, such costs may increase or decrease in the future.
+The post-production costs for the Trust's natural gas produced and sold averaged \$0.69 and \$0.73 per MMBtu for the years ended December 31, 2013 and 2012, respectively.
+Such costs may increase or decrease in the future.
 The post-production costs attributable to third party arrangements may be costs established by arms-length negotiations or pursuant to a state or federal regulatory proceeding.
-ECA will be permitted to deduct from the proceeds available to the Trust other post-production costs necessary to make the natural gas from the Underlying Properties marketable, so long as such costs do not materially exceed the charges prevailing in the area for similar services.
+ECA is permitted to deduct from the proceeds payable to the Trust other post-production costs necessary to make the natural gas from the Underlying Properties marketable, so long as such costs do not materially exceed the charges prevailing in the area for similar services.